by Juan D Barnes Sr

 Categories: Be on the Lookout

-The NOPD is investigating the shooting of an unknown male about 19-21-years-old.
-The incident occurred today in the 4100 block of Urquhart Street.
+The NOPD is investigating a fatal shooting that occurred in the 3500 block of DeSaix Boulevard.

 Categories: On Duty